yilinnq/RELIEF/literature_review/literature_review_notes.md

 # RELIEF Literature Review Notes

 This is an informal notes file on the papers reviewed.
 Many notes here are copied directory from the paper.
-Original papers can be found in the `literature_review/papers/` directory.
+Original papers are linked to the titles below.
+To be reviewed papers, if needed, are listed in the `literature_review/papers/` directory.
 Papers are categozied into the categories listed in [Table of Contents](#table-of-contents)

 ## Table of Contents
 1. [General Emotional Regulation Related](#general-emotional-regulation-related)